ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page3.md

 Then clear your build directory and build again.

 6. Run the example.
-You will see each micro-kernel being tested, followed by confirmation that the reference implementation and KleidiAI's implementation are numerically equal - signalling success!
+You will see each micro-kernel being tested, followed by confirmation that the reference implementation and KleidiAI's implementation are numerically equal - signaling success!
 ```bash
 ./matmul_clamp_f32_qai8dxp_qsi4cxp
 ```